SaifAlsaad/saif/README.md

-# saif thanks for using my calculator
+# Thanks for using my calculator